SIEM: Your Guide to Security Information and Event Management

 Security analytics and behavioral analysis

-Modern SIEM solutions go beyond rule-based detection to include advanced analytics and behavioral profiling.
+Modern SIEM solutions go beyond rule-based detection to include advanced analytics and behavioral profiling, making them one of the key growth-driving segments in the $95 billion security software market.
 This helps detect unknown threats that might otherwise slip through the cracks.

 Automated alert generation and prioritization